crawfxrd/gba-dev-rs/README.md

 GCC is used for compiling the non-Rust code.
 Assembly must be used to write the ROM header and the master ISR.
-Any addition ARM functions would also have to be written in assembly or C, as Rust cannot mix Thumb and ARM modes.
+Any addition ARM functions would also have to be written in assembly or C, as Rust cannot mix Thumb and ARM states.

 GCC is also required for linking the object files into the final ELF binary.
 `rust-lld` cannot be used for linking because it will emit a `blx` instruction